-May not wear sunglasses, caps, hats into the academic building.
+May not wear sunglasses, caps, hats into the academic building, unless specified for the principal.

 Are prohibited from wearing any clothing that exposes a bare midriff when both arms are raised.

 Are prohibited from wearing chains, including wallet chains.

 Are prohibited from wearing any clothing that is cut, torn, frayed, or that has holes.
 Pants and jeans that are excessively worn at the bottom must be neatly hemmed or cut so that there are not any excessive frays.